 We are applying the guidance in Staff Accounting Bulletin ("SAB") 118 when accounting for the enactment-date effects of the Tax Act.
-As of April 1, 2018, we have not completed our accounting for all of the tax effects of the Tax Act.
+As of July 1, 2018, we have not completed our accounting for all of the tax effects of the Tax Act.
 In certain cases, as described below, we have made a reasonable estimate of certain effects of the Tax Act.
 In other cases, we have not been able to make a reasonable estimate and continue to account for those items based on existing accounting under Accounting Standards Codification ("ASC") Topic 740, Income Taxes, and the provisions of the tax laws that were in effect immediately prior to enactment.
-For example, we have yet to make a reasonable estimate for the effect of the various U.S. federal income tax elements of the Tax Act on our state tax rate.
+For example, we have yet to make a reasonable estimate for the effect of the various federal income tax elements of the Tax Act on our state tax rate.
 In all cases, we will continue to make and refine our calculations as additional analysis is completed.
 Estimates may also be affected as we gain a more thorough understanding of the Tax Act.
 These changes could be material to income tax expense.

 As of December 31, 2017, we estimated no tax liability on foreign unremitted earnings due to a net earnings and profits ("E&P") deficit on accumulated post-1986 deferred foreign income.
 Therefore, we did not accrue any amount of tax expense for the Tax Act's one-time transition tax on the foreign subsidiaries' accumulated, unremitted earnings going back to 1986 for the year ended December 31, 2017.
-During the thirteen weeks ended April 1, 2018, we made sufficient progress in our E&P analysis to support a net E&P deficit on accumulated post-1986 deferred foreign income.
-Therefore, as of April 1, 2018, we estimate no tax liability for the one-time transition tax.
+As of July 1, 2018, we continue to estimate no tax liability for the one-time transition tax.
 As we continue to refine our E&P analysis, we will adjust our calculations of the one-time transition tax, which could affect the measurement of this liability.

 The Tax Act subjects a U.S. shareholder to tax on global intangible low-taxed income ("GILTI") earned by certain foreign subsidiaries.
 The Financial Accounting Standards Board ("FASB") Staff Q&A, Topic 740, No. 5, Accounting for GILTI, states that an entity can make an accounting policy election to either recognize deferred taxes for temporary basis differences expected to reverse as GILTI in future years or provide for the tax expense related to GILTI in the year the tax is incurred as a period expense only.
 Given the complexity of the GILTI provisions, we are still evaluating the effects of the GILTI provisions and have not yet determined the accounting policy that we will elect.
-As of April 1, 2018, we estimate no GILTI tax liability.
+As of July 1, 2018, we are estimating a \$6.9 million federal GILTI tax liability, which is reflected in our estimated annual effective tax rate.

 The Tax Act provides for a foreign-derived intangible income ("FDII") deduction, which is available to domestic C corporations that derive income from the export of property and services.
-As of April 1, 2018, we estimated a FDII benefit of \$1.2 million, which is reflected in our estimated annual effective tax rate.
+As of July 1, 2018, we estimated a federal FDII benefit of \$0.7 million, which is reflected in our estimated annual effective tax rate.
 We will continue to refine our FDII calculations, which may result in changes to this estimated benefit.